raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 }
 ```

-And this allows us to draw an important conclusion: *The set of deterministic finite-state recognizers is closed under catenation*, meaning that given two finite state recognizers, we can always construct a finite state recognizer representing the catenation of the two recognizers.
+And this allows us to draw an important conclusion: *The set of deterministic finite-state recognizers is closed under catenation*, meaning that given two finite-state recognizers, we can always construct a finite-state recognizer representing the catenation of the two recognizers.

 We earlier showed the same thing for union and intersection, so we now know that we can compose recognizers using union, intersection, and catenation at will.